 It is vital for faculty to understand typical characteristics of students with AS and what is helpful for their successful functioning in the classroom setting.

 Because social interaction and integration are part of the college experience, many students with AS choose to live on campus.
 Again, students with AS want to be socially connected, enjoy intimate relationships, and are active in the community.
 However, typical students with AS do not recognize social cues and typical interactions.
 Therefore the transition to college may be extremely difficult for students with AS.
 Many students with AS may begin their college career performing poorly due to the stress, anxiety of this new transition...
 By no means does this mean the student is not capable.
-If you see any of these characteristics in students, contact the DRC for consultation and support.
-Furthermore, refer the student to the Disability Resource Center in Tower 2126 to ensure they obtain the support they need to be successful.
+If you see any of these characteristics in students, contact the Center for Equal Access for consultation and support.
+Furthermore, refer the student to the Center for Equal Access in Tower 2126 to ensure they obtain the support they need to be successful.

 Adreon, D. & Durocher, J. (2007).
 Evaluating the college transition needs of individuals with high-functioning autism spectrum disorders.
 Intervention in School and Clinic.
 42(5):271 - 279.

 Taylor, M.J.
 (2005).
 Teaching students with autistic spectrum disorder in higher education.
 Education and Training.
 47(7): 484- 495.

 VanBergeijk, E, Kiln, A., Volkmar, F. (2008).
 Supporting more able students on the autism spectrum: college and beyond.
 Journal of Autism Development Disorders 38: 1359 - 1370.